QiKatherine/QiKatherine.github.io/content/post/Text-based-file-management-in-emacs.md

 Albeit as many merits Emacs has as above, it is a tool which takes years to master, so I would NOT recommend converting to Emacs right after watching some killer demo.
-Instead, my general opinion about text work is keeping different stage of work in different places.
+Instead, my general opinion about text work is keeping different stage of work in different places, for non-proficient Emacers.

 Firstly, put speedy notes in out-of-boxes softwares in corresponding area (e.g. put text/snapshot/recordings in Onenote; put R code in Rstudio, put math paper in Lyx; draw figure in paint) Capturing ideas and finishing work at this stage is much more important than debugging Emacs.
-Secondly,
+Secondly, constantly review the work you're managing and do this in Emacs.
+It will not only help you to know Emacs, to learn using different backend, but also facilitates you to extract your own perception out of the hoarded files collected.

 ## 1. Text search and classification {#1-dot-text-search-and-classification}